kingller/html-loading-webpack-plugin/README.md

 # html-loading-webpack-plugin
-A webpack plugin for display loading before resource loading
+A webpack plugin for show loading before resource loading